Bringing Everything Together

 eppure โ†’ and yet

-Eppure รจ vero - And yet it's true
+Eppure รจ vero - And yet it is true

 Anzi, mi piace - On the contrary, I like it